uabrc/uabrc.github.io/docs/education/case_studies.md

 Parbaricks 4.x are available as containers in the [NGC Catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/collections/claraparabricks/entities), and Parabricks 4.0.0 documentation is available [here](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html).
 It has generic container that comprises all the analyses pipeline that are referred in the [Nvidia Documentation](https://docs.nvidia.com/clara/parabricks/4.0.0/toolreference.html).
 It also has containers for specific tool category.

-Parabricks 4.x container image can be installed on Cheaha using Singularity container.
+Parabricks 4.x container image can be installed on Cheaha using a Singularity container.
 More details on usage of Singularity container on Cheaha can be found in the [Containers Page](../workflow_solutions/getting_containers.md).

 To install Parabricks using Singulairty, load the `Singularity 3.x` module from Cheaha as,